Guide to Work, Study, Travel and Living Abroad

 The Golden Rule for Ferrying Around the Greek Islands

 When ferrying across the Greek Islands, patience is a virtue.
 The Greek sense of time comes with benefits: a slower pace of life results in paying more attention to the present moment and seizing the initiative.
 A ferry cancellation offers the opportunity to check out the beach someone on the bus had raved about.
-Traveling the entire extent of Crete from Chania to Ayio Nikolaos for the mid-week ferry to Rhodes provides a chance to see roadside shrines, empty beaches, lamb road-crossings, and inland towns that might have otherwise been missed.
-Being temporarily stranded is often a good way to meet locals.
-At the end of the Odyssey, Homer wrote, “Ready Odysseus, stay!
+Traveling the entire extent of Crete from Chania to Ayio Nikolaos for the mid-week ferry to Rhodes provides a chance to see roadside shrines, empty beaches, lamb road-crossings, and inland towns that you might otherwise miss.
+Being temporarily stranded is often an excellent way to meet locals.
+At the end of the Odyssey, Homer wrote, "Ready Odysseus, stay!
 Cease from the struggle… So spoke Athena.
-Odysseus heeded, and was glad at heart.”
-Since traveling inherently has its ups and downs, leaving some decisions up to the gods and to the fate that controls even them can lead to a joyful conclusion—a lesson helpful for life’s other journeys.
+Odysseus heeded, and was glad at heart."
+Since traveling inherently has its ups and downs, leaving some decisions up to the gods and the fate that controls even them can lead to a joyful conclusion — a lesson helpful for life's other journeys.

 Sailing away from Santorini at sunset.